LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 These parameters can be used while searching any single resource type or while searching across resource types (whole system search).

-The `_type` parameter has two restrictions:
-* It may only be used with whole system search.
+The `_type` parameter may only be used with whole system search.
-* It may only be specified once in a search.
-In `lenient` mode, only the first occurrence is used; additional occurrences are ignored.

 The `_has` parameter has two restrictions:
 * It cannot be used with whole system search.